 Mifflinville is a very small town located in the state of Pennsylvania.
 With a population of 1,233 people and just one neighborhood, Mifflinville is the 786th largest community in Pennsylvania.

-Mifflinville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mifflinville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mifflinville is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Mifflinville who work in office and administrative support (18.60%), healthcare (14.31%), and computer science and math (8.43%).

 Also of interest is that Mifflinville has more people living here who work in computers and math than 95% of the places in the US.